 Cards (Counter Strike)

-The are the locations of Counter-StrikeCounter-Strike: Condition ZeroCounter-Strike: Source, and Counter-Strike: Global Offensive.
+The are the of Counter-StrikeCounter-Strike: Condition ZeroCounter-Strike: Source, and Counter-Strike: Global Offensive.
 Since the Counter-Strike series sees itself almost exclusively as a multiplayer game, the maps are structured like arenas and adapted to the respective game modes.
 In addition to the canonical maps officially released by Valve , there are a variety of non-canonical maps and fan remakes that don’t necessarily live up to these claims.
-There are currently 49 permanent in the series’ canon.
+There are currently 49 permanent in the series’ official canon.

 development

 Current maps from Counter-Strike: Global Offensive aim to be as balanced as possible and to concentrate on the essential content of the respective mode.
-The first cards from Counter-Strike had a greater variety of sizes and themes.
+The cards from Counter-Strike had a greater variety of sizes and themes.
 However, experimental elements such as cameras, which players could use to monitor parts of maps, or darkened areas, which made night vision devices necessary, were gradually discarded because they harmed the dynamics of the game.

 Many formerly official cards from the classic Counter-Strike have therefore been eliminated over the course of the series – regardless of their popularity – or have been revised in more recent parts before being re-released.
 A prominent example is the Thunder map , which was discarded during the beta phase of Counter-Strike and reworked in terms of gameplay in Global Offensive as a community map in Operations Payback and Phoenix and temporarily returned to the canon.